 If you wish to use an optional shifter mounted switch skip this step.
-See pages Error!
-Bookmark not defined. and Error!
-Bookmark not defined. for shifter switch install.
+See pages 21 and 22 for shifter switch install.

 Remove attaching screws of the dashboard bezel and remove covering trim by pulling rearward on the corners of the trim panels.